pdp10/r-sbpipe/README.md

 conda install sbpiper -c pdp10 -c conda-forge -c defaults
 ```

-Instructions for creating the recipe (channel: bioconda) for SBpiper can be found [here](http://sbpipe.readthedocs.io).
+Instructions for creating the recipe for SBpiper for the bioconda channel can be found [here](http://sbpipe.readthedocs.io).